ValentinoUberti/ocp4_custom_error_pages/README.md

 - 404
   - returned when the requested route does not exists

-Custom error codes must be specified in a config map with the following keys:
+Custom error codes must be specified in a config map.

+<b>The files name must be exactly as follow:</b>

 - error-page-503.http
 - error-page-404.http